Browse by Medical Category

 Kirsti Campbell, BS, graduated from the University of Virginia in 2012 with a degree in biology with highest distinction.
 She is currently a fourth year M.D. candidate in the New Pathway program at Harvard Medical School (HMS), and she completed her Principal Clinical Experience at MGH during the 2014-2015 academic year.
 With funding through the CPRP and HMS, Kirsti will work as an interventionist for the PEACE study and is conducting a study of patient factors associated with engagement in positive psychological interventions.

 Ariana Albanese, BA, graduated from Harvard College in 2015 magna cum laude with a degree in history and literature and a secondary degree in psychology.
-She is in her first year with the program and primarily manages the NIH-funded PEACE study which is currently in its third stage.
+She is in her second year with the program and primarily manages the NIH-funded PEACE study, which is currently in its third stage.
 In this role she performs a variety of tasks ranging from subject recruitment to data organization.
-Ari also works as a project coordinator in Dr. John Weisz’s Laboratory for Youth Mental Health at Harvard University, participating in research projects which focus on youth internalizing disorders and emotion regulation.
+Ari also previously worked as a project coordinator in Dr. John Weisz’s Laboratory for Youth Mental Health at Harvard University, participating in research projects which focus on youth internalizing disorders and emotion regulation.

 Brian Healy, PhD, is an Assistant Professor in the Department of Neurology at Harvard Medical School, a member of the Biostatistics Center at Massachusetts General Hospital, and an Instructor in Biostatistics at the Harvard School of Public Health.
 Dr. Healy is also the lead biostatistician for the Partners Multiple Sclerosis Center, which is affiliated with Brigham and Women's Hospital.
 His primary research interest is statistical methods development and application for modeling of multiple sclerosis.
 He has been working with the CPRP for the past 5 years, and he has participated in the design and analysis of several studies.